By Wayne Erbsen

 They didn’t call her Mother Maybelle for nuthin.’
 Nope.
-In addition to being the mother of three girls (Helen, Valerie June, and Anita), Maybelle Carter was nothing less than the mother of flatpicking guitar.
+In addition to being the mother of three girls (Helen, June, and Anita), Maybelle Carter was nothing less than the mother of flatpicking guitar.
 Starting in 1927, her lead and rhythm guitar playing laid the foundation of what would later be known as bluegrass guitar.
-Her signature lick on the guitar has been referred to as the Carter Scratch or the Maybelle Carter Scratch.
-That’s because of her way of playing the melody notes on the bass strings of the guitar while vigorously going up and down on the treble strings with her index finger.
+Her signature lick on the guitar has been referred to as the Carter Scratch, the Carter Family Scratch, or the Maybelle Carter Scratch.
+That’s because of her way of playing the melody notes on the bass strings of the guitar while vigorously going up and down on the treble strings with her 1st finger.
 To some, it looked like she was scratching the strings, hence the name.

-It is ironic that Maybelle played such a fundamental role in creating the guitar sound known as flatpicking guitar, when she actually rarely, if ever, used a flat pick.
+It is ironic that Maybelle played such a fundamental role in creating the guitar sound known as flatpicking guitar, when she actually rarely, if ever, used a flatpick.
 Bill Clifton, who was one of the first bluegrass guitar players to feature the guitar as a lead instrument, was profoundly influenced by Maybelle’s guitar style.
-Clifton shared with me that he assumed that she was using a flatpick because he learned from her records before seeing her play in person.
-It was only later, when he relocated near the Carter Family homeplace in southwest Virginia, that he realized his mistake, but he was too far along on the guitar to change now.
+Clifton assumed that she was using a flatpick because he learned from her records before seeing her play in person.
+It was only later, when he relocated near the Carter Family homeplace in southwest Virginia, that he realized his mistake, but by then he was too far along on the guitar to change.

 There’s actually not much difference between the Carter Scratch and what’s commonly called the “Thumb-Brush” or the “Boom Chick.”
 In both of these ways of picking, either the thumb or a pick alternates back and forth from one bass string to another.
 On the second part of this strum, the bottom three of four strings of the guitar are struck with a downward motion.
 With the Thumb Brush, the back of the fingernails are used.
 In flatpicking, the pick strums down on the strings.
 And in the Carter Scratch, the index finger is used to go down and up on the bottom three or four strings.